Gilmore Girls season 2: Overview

 The season opens with Lorelai accepting Max's proposal.
-However, she calls off the wedding a few days beforehand, realising she doesn't truly love him.
+However, right in the first episode, she calls off the wedding a few days beforehand, realizing she does not truly love him.
 Christopher returns with a new girlfriend, Sherry, who he seems ready to settle down with.
-Both Lorelai and Emily are disappointed that he wasn't ready to settle down with Lorelai, but they remain in friendly contact.
+Both Lorelai and Emily are disappointed that he was not ready to settle down with Lorelai, but they remain in friendly contact.

 Rory spends the season in a relationship with Dean, while Tristin, the main rival for her affections from the first season, is sent away to military school.
 Luke's nephew Jess comes to stay with him after getting into trouble at home in New York and his interest in Rory is plain.
-Jess and Rory are involved in a car accident that destroys the car Dean refurbished for Rory and leaves Rory with a fractured wrist.
-Despite Rory's protests, the whole town blames Jess, who goes back to New York.
+This interest caused many ongoing arguments between Rory and Dean, with Dean heavily disliking Jess from the beginning.
+Despite this, Rory and Jess start a friendship.
+Soon after, Jess and Rory are involved in a car accident that destroys the car Dean refurbished for Rory and leaves Rory with a fractured wrist.
+Despite Rory's protests, the whole town (including Lorelai, Emily, Lane ,and Dean) blames Jess for fracturing Rorys wrist.
+Due to the guilt from the car accident, Jess returns to New York.
 The incident causes a rift between Lorelai and Luke.

-Richard feels he is being pushed out at work so resigns.
+Richard feels he is being pushed out at work so he resigns.
 He struggles with retirement and eventually opens his own insurance consultancy business.
 Lane joins the cheerleaders, attempts a romance with Henry and decides she wants to become a drummer.
-Paris becomes editor of the school newspaper giving her another reason to order Rory about, but slowly they realise they have become friends.
-Sookie and Jackson become engaged while Michel has a visit from his mother.
+Paris becomes editor of the school newspaper giving her yet another reason to order Rory about, but slowly they realize they have become friends.
+Jackson proposes to Sookie and the two get engaged, while Michel has a visit from his mother.
+Lorelai finishes her associate degree in business and has a graduation ceremony, which Rory missed because she snuck on a bus to go to New York and see Jess, whom she hadn't seen since the accident.

 In the season finale, Paris and Rory are elected as class president and vice-president, meaning they will have to spend the summer in Washington.
-Lorelai sleeps with Christopher but their attempt at being a family falters when he hears Sherry is pregnant and goes back to her.
-Jess returns to town and Rory kisses him even though she is still dating Dean.
-The season closes with a stricken Lorelai and Rory walking down the aisle as Sookie's bridesmaids.
+The night before Sookie and Jacksons wedding, Lorelai sleeps with Christopher, but their attempt at being a family quickly falters hours later when he hears Sherry is pregnant and goes back to her.
+Right before the wedding, Jess returns to town and Rory kisses him even though she is still dating Dean.
+The season closes with a stricken Lorelai and Rory walking down the aisle as Sookie's bridesmaids, both confused as to where their romantic lives will now be headed.